Lumieducation/H5P-Nodejs-library/README.md

 Check out the many other npm scripts in [package.json](package.json) for other development functionality.

+### Compliance and privacy

+To conform with local law, you probably have to compile a privacy declaration for your application.
+You can check out the [documentation page on privacy](docs/privacy.md) to find out what this library does with your users' personal data.

 ## Contributing

 Lumi tries to improve education wherever it is possible by providing a software that connects teachers with their students.
 Every help is appreciated and welcome.